 Garlic

 Garlic is an incredible herb for curing gout.
 It aids in eliminating excess uric acid from the system and reduces inflammation.
-Crush 1-2 clove of garlic and then consume it to get respite from joint pain.
+Crush 1-2 cloves of garlic and then consume it to get respite from joint pain.

 Carom Seeds